milesj/forum/readme.md

 	msgstr "<YOUR TRANSLATED VERSION HERE>"

 11 - Create a folder for your language within the locale folder, based on the 3 character locale: http://www.loc.gov/standards/iso639-2/php/code_list.php
-12 - Within the language folder, create the LC_MESSAGES folder and place the .po file within.
+12 - Within the language folder, create the LC_MESSAGES folder and place the files within.
 13 - Commit and push!
 Once done, I will review and merge with your changes.